VNABits/RH-CT_0_Issue-tracker/README.md

+# RH-CT_0_Issue-tracker
-# RH-CT_0_Issue-trackerWelcome to the Renaisanse-Heroes Bugtracker!
+Welcome to the Renaisanse-Heroes Bugtracker!

 Before reporting any issue: